MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 docker -H tcp://10.0.0.5:2376 run -it nanoserver cmd
 ```

-An environmental variable `DOCKER_HOST` can be created which will remove the `–H` parameter requirement.
+An environmental variable `DOCKER_HOST` can be created which will remove the `-H` parameter requirement.
 The following PowerShell command can be used for this.

 ```none
 $env:DOCKER_HOST = "tcp://<ipaddress of server:2376"